YunoHost-Apps/codimd_ynh/README.md

 *[Lire ce readme en français.](./README_fr.md)*

-> *This package allow you to install CodiMD quickly and simply on a YunoHost server.
+> *This package allows you to install CodiMD quickly and simply on a YunoHost server.
-If you don't have YunoHost, please see [here](https://yunohost.org/#/install) to know how to install and enjoy it.*
+If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview
 CodiMD is a real-time collaborative word processing web service.
 It uses Markdown language.

 **Shipped version:** 1.6.0